MBODM/youtube-info-js/README.md

 A simple js module, to parse some infos from a given Youtube video url.

 ## Overview
 This is just a simple, tiny javascript module.
-You can use it in Node.js or in the browser, to:
+You can use it in Node.js or in the browser, to do the following:
 - Validate some url, to make sure it is a valid Youtube video url.
 - Extract the video id, from a given Youtube video url, by parsing the url.
 - Fetch the video title, for a given Youtube video url, by fetching the title from web.